johnmathews/disk_status_exporter/readme.md

 - the service should differentiate between HDDs, SSDs and M.2 drives correctly.
 Only HDDs need to be monitored.
 - the service should use persistent IDs and not `sd<letter>` names because these change on reboot.
-- the service should create prometheus metrics that adhere to prometheus best practice and standards.
+- the service should create prometheus metrics that adhere to Prometheus best practice and standards.
+- zfs will not be available in the container. do not depend on it.
+This may mean that metadata is limited.